-3.1 The Estate of A.A.
+20.3.1 The Estate of A.A.
 Rayner Fund can carry out its investments through the CIF.

-The Rivington Travelling Scholarship Fund Investment Strategy
+21. The Rivington Travelling Scholarship Fund Investment Strategy

-1. Purpose of the Rivington Travelling Scholarship Fund
+21.1 Purpose of the Rivington Travelling Scholarship Fund

-- 1.1 The late Mr. William Charles Richmond-Pickering (the "testator") bequeathed the remainder of his estate, to establish "the Rivington Travelling Scholarship" for the following purposes, as detailed within his Will dated 17th April 1980 - - 1.2 "to enable a person, male or female, of any age, to visit such museums or art galleries out of the Island as would further his or her appreciation of arts, crafts and/or history.
-The only other criteria of the award to be the sincerity of the applicant's intention and lack of funds." - 1.3 The Will provided that in the event that the States did not accept the legacy on the terms set out by the testator, the residue of his estate would be given to the Société Jersiaise. - 1.4 The acceptance of the bequest by the States was expressed in proposition P.117/2004 lodged by the Education, Sport and Culture Committee (now superseded by the Minister for Economic Development, Tourism, Sport and Culture), which was adopted on 20th July 2004. - 1.5 The administration of the Rivington Travelling Scholarship Fund is carried out by a delegation of 3 persons: one person nominated by the Minister for Economic Development, Tourism, Sport and Culture; one person representing the Jersey Arts Trust; and one person representing the Jersey Heritage Trust.
-Executive and secretarial support is provided by officers of the Department for Economic Development, Tourism, Sport and Culture.
+- 21.1.1 The late Mr. William Charles Richmond-Pickering (the "testator") bequeathed the remainder of his estate, to establish "the Rivington Travelling Scholarship" for the following purposes, as detailed within his Will dated 17th April 1980 - - 21.1.2 "to enable a person, male or female, of any age, to visit such museums or art galleries out of the Island as would further his or her appreciation of arts, crafts and/or history.
+The only other criteria of the award to be the sincerity of the applicant's intention and lack of funds."

+- 21.1.3 The Will provided that in the event that the States did not accept the legacy on the terms set out by the testator, the residue of his estate would be given to the Société Jersiaise. - 21.1.4 The acceptance of the bequest by the States was expressed in proposition P.117/2004 lodged by the Education, Sport and Culture Committee (now superseded by the Minister for Economic Development, Tourism, Sport and Culture), which was adopted on 20th July 2004. - 21.1.5 The administration of the Rivington Travelling Scholarship Fund is carried out by a delegation of 3 persons: one person nominated by the Minister for Economic Development, Tourism, Sport and Culture; one person representing the Jersey Arts Trust; and one person representing the Jersey Heritage Trust. - 21.1.6 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Rivington Travelling Scholarship Fund.